 Linetta actively uses her years of development experience to help improve her community and currently serves on the boards of Agenda for Children, the Amistad Research Center and the Old Algiers Main Street Corporation.
 She is the immediate past Chairman of the Board of Directors for the Foundation for Louisiana, a statewide public charity that invests in people and practices working to reduce vulnerability and build stronger, more sustainable communities.
 Additionally, she is a past board member of Good Work Network and served as a founding board member with Agenda for Children and the Louisiana Children’s Museum.
 Linetta is a member of Christian Unity Baptist Church and Alpha Kappa Alpha Sorority, Inc. She and her family consider New Orleans home.

-He currently serves as professor emeritus of public policy at Duke University and founder of the United States-Southern Africa Center for Leadership and Public Values.
-An ordained minister, Joseph taught at Yale Divinity School and the Claremont Colleges and is the author of three books.
+He served as professor emeritus of public policy at Duke University and founder of the United States-Southern Africa Center for Leadership and Public Values.
+An ordained minister, Joseph taught at Yale Divinity School and the Claremont Colleges and authored three books.